heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 Stateless and stateful are two terms that are often used in computer science.

-A stateless application is an application that loses its state when it is restarted.
-This means that the application does not store any data on the disk or a database or stores the data in memory (RAM).
+A stateless application is an application that does not/cannot keep track of the state of the client between each request and/or whenever the application loses its state when it is restarted.
+This can happen in the following cases:

+- The application does not store any data on the disk or a database
+- The application stores the data in memory (RAM)
+- The application stores its data in a temporary storage (cache, etc.) that is lost when the application is restarted

+**Examples of stateless applications**:

+- A vending machine doesn’t remember what you tried to buy earlier; it only responds to your current input.
+- A calculator doesn’t remember the result of the previous calculation; it only responds to the current input.
+- It’s like a food counter at a fast-food restaurant where they don’t remember you.
+You have to give your full order with your ticket every time
+- A Docker container is stateless by default.
+When you restart a container, all the data is lost unless you use a volume to store the data outside the container

-A stateful application is an application that keeps its state when it is restarted.
-This means that the application stores data on the disk or a database.
+A stateful application is an application that keeps track of the state of the client between each request and/or whenever the application loses its state when it is restarted.
+This means that the application can track the user and know what the user did before and/or stores data on the disk or a database to be able to retrieve it when the application is restarted.

+**Examples of stateful applications**:

+- A shopping cart on an e-commerce site remembers what items you’ve added.
+- A login system remembers that you’re logged in and doesn’t ask you to log in again every time you visit a new page.
+- It’s like a waiter who remembers your order as you go through a multi-course meal.
+- A database is stateful by default.
+When you restart a database, all the data is still there

 This concept can be applied to network protocols such as HTTP as well.